FAQs

 • What qualifies as 10-weeks of highly collaborative research?

-The VUSRP program requires that students and faculty advisers engage in 10-weeks of highly collaborative, full-time research over the summer.
+The VUSRP program requires that students and faculty mentors engage in 10-weeks of highly collaborative, full-time research over the summer.
 Research may occur on campus or in another research and/or field setting.

-If a faculty adviser has a travel component built into the student's summer experience that correlates with the VUSRP project, students can travel to an off-campus location.
+If a faculty mentor has included a travel component in the summer experience that correlates with the VUSRP project, students can travel to an off-campus location.
 Examples of permitted research/field location travel include:

-• Engaging in research at faculty adviser's secondary research lab abroad
+• Engaging in research at faculty mentor's secondary research lab abroad

 • Traveling for a presentation highlighting faculty and student VUSRP research